25+ Incredible Things to Do in Arlington VA for All Ages

 Bluemont Park

-This recreational area with plenty of parking runs along the W&OD trail through the heart of Arlington, and is an exercise and outdoor activities enthusiast’s dream, with lots of jogging and biking trails, and facilities for soccer, baseball, tennis, volleyball, basketball and disc golf.
+This recreational area with plenty of parking runs along the W&OD trail through the heart of Arlington, and is an exercise and outdoor activities enthusiast’s dream, with lots of jogging and biking trails, and facilities for soccer, baseball, tennis, volleyball, basketball, and disc golf.

 The area also features a historic train junction, with a restored caboose and a train-themed playground.